vinci1it2000/schedula/README.rst

 Install Anaconda
 ~~~~~~~~~~~~~~~~
-The *Anaconda* distribution is a non-standard Python environment that
+The |anaconda| distribution is a non-standard Python environment that
 for *Windows* containing all the scientific packages we need, and much more.
 It is not update-able, and has a semi-regular release-cycle of 3 months.